Marf27/franck-hertz-experiment/README.md

 The Franck–Hertz experiment was first performed by **James Franck and Gustav Hertz** in 1914 and provided experimental evidence that atoms absorb energy in discrete quantities.

-The experiment played an important role in establishing the quantized nature of atomic energy levels and was awarded the **1925 Nobel Prize in Physics** to Franck and Hertz.
+The experiment played an important role in establishing the quantized nature of atomic energy levels and was recognized with the **1925 Nobel Prize in Physics**, awarded to Franck and Hertz.

 ## Reproducibility

 The analysis is designed to be reproducible from the original experimental measurements.

-All numerical parameters used for signal processing, fitting, and uncertainty estimation are explicitly defined in the source code.
+The raw experimental data collected during the laboratory session are included in the `MRF/` directory, while the analysis procedure and numerical parameters are defined in the Python source code.

-For complete reproducibility, the original experimental data should be included in the `data/` directory.
+This allows the analysis to be reproduced by running the provided script on the original measurements.

 ## Author